-- Take into account environmental impacts when specifying products, referring to the Berkeley Group Sustainability Strategy and Standards and the Responsible Sourcing and Specification Tool and Guidance, as well as the Green Guide to Specification and ISO 20400 Sustainable Procurement Standard where appropriate. - Specify products with consideration to the likely source and processing locations of materials, with a preference given to those which are produced within Organisation for Economic Co-operation and Development (OECD) countries as determined by the World Bank and are not within conflict zones, or ensuring that adequate due diligence processes can be put into place for any materials sourced from other countries. - Incorporate our sustainable specification aspirations within our briefs for consultants and architects. - Give preference to materials and products which: - Have a low environmental impact and minimise biodiversity impacts. - Have a high recycled content or can be re-used. - Help to mitigate issues such as climate change, ecological damage, waste production and water scarcity. - Perform well in recognised sustainability ratings, such as energy efficient labelling.
+- Take into account environmental impacts when specifying products, referring to the Green Guide to Specification and ISO 20400 Sustainable Procurement Standard where appropriate. - Specify products with consideration to the likely source and processing locations of materials, with a preference given to those which are produced within Organisation for Economic Co-operation and Development (OECD) countries as determined by the World Bank, or ensuring that adequate due diligence processes can be put into place for any materials sourced from other countries. - Incorporate our sustainable specification aspirations within our briefs for consultants and architects. - Give preference to materials which: